-- Specify necessary education or skills
+- Specify necessary education or skill set

 But don’t make it too long.
 A LinkedIn study found that job descriptions no longer than 300 words attracted 8.4% more candidates than longer job descriptions.

 Then comes the exciting part: Finding the right candidates.
-Many job search sites exist, such as Indeed and ZipRecruiter.
+Many job search sites (aka job boards) exist, such as Indeed and ZipRecruiter.
 Between the two, ZipRecruiter is best if you plan to do regular hiring.
 Otherwise, Indeed is the better option for small business owners — it’s less expensive and includes an online skills assessment and employer dashboard.

 Many sites cater to specific types of industries.
 For example, Dice is a great place to post your job listing if you’re filling a technology role.
 Or you might use CoolWorks or FlexJobs if you're hiring a seasonal worker or short-term employee.

 If you’d rather look for a new hire offline, you still have plenty of options: